go-vikunja/vikunja/docs/content/doc/development/db-migrations.md

 }
 {{< /highlight >}}

-You should always copy the changed parts of the struct you're changing when adding migraitons.
+You should always copy the changed parts of the struct you're changing when adding migrations.